Alternatives to Spay and Neuter in Pasadena

 - Lower risk of cranial cruciate rupture and hip dysplasia

 Each pet is unique, and our veterinarians will work with you to develop the best plan for your pet.
 Depending on your desires for them, as well as their own health condition and characteristics, we can decide whether a traditional surgery, an alternative surgery, or no surgery is right for you both.
-Please contact us today for more information.
+Please call us at (410) 317-2028 today or book an appointment online for more information.